galenhuntington/g86/README.md

 Every four binary bytes are encoded into five ASCII characters, for about a 25% size increase.

-The encoding uses nearly all printable ASCII characters (those from codepoints 33 to 126).
+The encoding uses nearly all non-space printable ASCII characters (those from codepoints 33 to 126).
 It is thus not suitable for applications where the allowed characters are more limited.
 However, some troublesome characters are still avoided:

 *  The quote characters `'"` and not used.
 This makes the encoding convenient for inlining binary data into source code and formats such